kwstaseL/activity-tracker-backend/README.md

-# Activity Tracker
+# Activity Tracker (Backend)

 # Overview

-This project is a distributed app for the course Distributed Systems at AUEB.
+This project is a distributed app developed for the course Distributed Systems at AUEB.
+It provides users with a comprehensive tool for analyzing their activity tracking data.

+The system consists of a mobile [frontend](https://github.com/kwstaseL/Activity-Tracker) application for the UI and a backend system for data analysis.

+# Backend System

-It is a simple system for analyzing activity tracking data using the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) framework.
-The system consists of a mobile frontend application for recording activity and a backend system which handles the analysis of the data.
-The system allows users to maintain a personal profile, where they can add their activities, which can then be analyzed through the application and compared with other users in similar activities.
-Users can also see their overall statistics, such as the number of activities, total distance, total exercise time, etc.
+The backend system processes the recorded data using the [MapReduce](https://en.wikipedia.org/wiki/MapReduce) framework.

+This allows users to gain insights into their activities and compare them with others who engage in similar activities.
+Users can maintain a personal profile, add activities, and access statistics such as the number of activities, total distance, and exercise time.

+## Extra Features

+In addition to the core functionality, extra features where implemented such as:

+**Segment Detection**: The backend system captures users' segments from their activity routes and generates leaderboards that highlight the performance differences among users.
+It then displays the rankings and statistics for each segment, enabling users to track their progress.

 ## Collaborators